Syn9673/npatch/README.md

 #### Client
 - Make sure you have `pkg` installed, if not simply run `npm install -g pkg` on cmd.
 - Open up `config.js` and place the patchKey and port of the one that you placed on the `config.yml` file on the main directory.
 - The host is the ip of where the patch server is being run on.
+- After all that, go back to `src/client` folder and run `pkg index.js --target=all --output=patcher.exe`